cloud-native-toolkit/terraform-gitops-cp-db2/README.md

 ## Anatomy of the GitOps module repository

-An automation modules is created from a template repository that includes a skeleton of the module logic and the automation framework to validate and release the module.
+An automation module is created from a template repository that includes a skeleton of the module logic and the automation framework to validate and release the module.

 ### Module logic